livingdocsIO/documentation/concepts/introduction.md

 </p>
 ```

 With that you regain full control over the HTML.
 This is the guiding principle of Livingdocs.
-We manage your content.
+Livingdocs manages your content.
 How that content looks and behaves is up to you.

 ### Work with your content the web way